See the difference these tax advantages can make over time in the table below.

 State Income Tax Information

-Contributions are deductible for Connecticut income tax purposes up to $5,000 per year for a single return or $10,000 per year for a joint return.
+In addition, contributions are deductible for Connecticut income tax purposes up to $5,000 per year for a single return or $10,000 per year for a joint return.
 If you exceed this amount, you can carry over the excess amount for the five taxable years following the deduction.
-An incoming rollover from another qualified tuition program does not qualify as contribution for income tax purposes.
+An incoming rollover from another qualified tuition program does not qualify as a contribution for income tax purposes.

 Directing Contributions from Your Connecticut State Tax Refund

 Are you getting a Connecticut state tax refund this year?
-You can deliver potential lifelong returns to an aspiring college-bound child in your life!
 CHET coordinates with the Connecticut Department of Revenue Services to make it easy to deposit your tax refund directly from your CT state tax return into your CHET account.

 What You’ll Need

 In order to make a direct deposit from your CT state tax return to CHET, you’ll need to have an account established, and have the following information: